Dherse/codly/README.md

   <img src="https://github.com/Dherse/codly/actions/workflows/test.yml/badge.svg" />
 </p>

 Codly superchargescode blocks for your Typst documents.
 It allows you to add annotations, skip lines, customize numberings, add language icons, and much more.
+Codly is even better with its companion package [`codly-languages`](https://typst.app/universe/package/codly-languages) which provides a wide range of language icons and colors to choose from.

 A full set of documentation can be found [in the repo](https://raw.githubusercontent.com/Dherse/codly/main/docs.pdf).